dozie2022/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that creates a directory
+Script that changes the group owner